ynrng/ynrng.github.io/uob/advanced_robotics/README.md

 > **Q**:  What's the properties of rotation matrix?

 **A**:
- - A rotation matrix will always be a square and orthogonal matrix
+- A rotation matrix will always be a square and orthogonal matrix.
+  - Column vectors are mutually orthogonal (orthonormal frame)
+  - Column vectors have unit norm
- - the transpose will be equal to the inverse of the matrix.
+- the transpose will be equal to the inverse of the matrix $R^T=R^{-1}$.
- - The determinant of a rotation matrix will always be equal to 1.
+- The determinant of a rotation matrix will always be equal to 1. $det(R)=1$.
+- Right-handed coordinate system
+  - for clockwise rotation, a negative angle is used.
 - Multiplication of rotation matrices will result in a rotation matrix.
- - Furthermore, for clockwise rotation, a negative angle is used.

 > **Q**: how to determine a matrix is a rotation matrix.